 (2)σ=FtipL

 For this project, equation 2 was used, using the force reading at the point the nanoneedle broke from the sample.
-This corresponds to point 5 in Figure 2.
+This corresponds to point 5 in Figure 3.
+The magnitude of the force at the break-away step suggests that the collected sample is liquid rather than a glassy or amorphous solid observed for some oxidized VOC systems.

 Several aspects of the AFM system were calibrated daily before the collected α-pinene particles were analyzed, typically during particle collection.
 Because the AFM directly measures deflection of the cantilever, a force exerted on the nanoneedle could only be obtained after calibrating the cantilever’s deflection and determining its spring constant.
 In the AFM, a laser is reflected off of the cantilever into a photodetector; cantilever deflection is measured by movement of the laser on the photodetector.
 To calibrate this measurement, the probe was gently pushed into a hard, steel surface.
 The slope of the force curve when the probe is in contact with the surface indicates the observed cantilever deflection from the photodetector (y-axis of the force curve) versus the actual distance the surface is moving the cantilever (x-axis of the force curve).
 This slope was entered into the AFM’s operating program.